September 14, 2023 7 min read

 Released on September 9, the Swatch x Blancpain Scuba Fifty Fathoms Timepiece, or "Scuba Fifty" as it's known in some quarters, has watch-making lovers on cloud nine.
 Swatch’s website describes it as a “Hybrid composition of ceramic and bio-sourced material that is sourced from castor-plant oil.”
 That perfect description shows just how much of the sweet science of watchmaking was applied to making this, but knowing the backstory behind this timepiece only makes the science sweeter.

 The "Pacific Ocean" watch draws inspiration from the bright colors of the Chromodoris Kuiteri sea slug native to the vast and deepest of the five oceans, the Pacific.
-The watch is paired with a grey and black striped NATO strap, providing a contrasting accent that helps the timepiece stand out on the wrist.
+The watch is paired with a grey and black striped One-piece nylon strap, providing a contrasting accent that helps the timepiece stand out on the wrist.

 To get this watch, you are going to pay $400, but have it in the back of your mind that you are doing it for a watch that has paid its fair share of homage.
 Honoring the '90s Swatch Scuba divers and Blancpain's legendary Fifty Fathoms dive watches, this new collection draws inspiration from the iconic timepiece that pioneered analog dive watches.